Skip to content

 You must submit an unofficial scanned copy or electronic version of transcripts at the point of application.
 Transcripts from study abroad programs are not required if the courses, grades, and credits appear on the transcript for your degree-granting institution.
 Ensure that the name of the institution, your name, and other identifying marks are clearly legible in any copy you submit.

 You will also need to submit your law school grades for the entire first year.
-We realize that it may be difficult to obtain Spring semester grades until after the application deadline.
-Please provide a tentative grade report at the point of application submission, and then promptly provide a complete 1L grade report when is available.
-You will be able to upload this grade report via your application status checker.
+We understand that most applicants will be unable to report Spring semester grades until after the application deadline.
+Please provide a tentative transcript (with Fall grades, and any Spring grades that have been reported) at the point of application submission, and then promptly provide a complete 1L grade report when it is available after the application deadline.
+You will be able to upload an updated transcript after you submit your file via your application status checker.

 • Letters of Recommendation